Sheffield Pharmaceuticals: History

 The first advertisement published for Dr. Sheffield's Crème Angelique Dentifrice (the first commercial toothpaste) toothpaste appeared in the New London Telegram on March 12, 1881.

 In 1986, the company was purchased by the Faria family, who continued to operate in New London, Connecticut.

+Douglas Eger served as chairman and CEO of the company from 1992-1997, which was then listed on the American stock exchange.

 In 2016, Sheffield began distribution in China of its Dr. Sheffield's brand toothpaste.

 In 2014, former company President Thomas Faria, who inherited the company upon the death of his father, faced a court case related to polluting and was convicted.
 He subsequently resigned from and sold the company.

 Overseas competition

 In 2007, the company reported that it was being undercut by low-cost, counterfeit toothpaste products from China, which were increasingly coming under fire for being tainted with poisonous chemicals.
 They lobbied Connecticut's state business advocate, Rob Simmons, to ask for increased regulatory oversight into the Chinese and Indonesian imports due to reports of the products being tainted with diethylene glycol, a poisonous substance typically used in antifreeze.
 The imports were being manufactured with the cheaper, but incorrect, ingredients as a way to illegally undercut the price.
 Company President Thomas Faria reported that the toothpaste imports were being offered at a cost to retailers of 9 cents a tube, and that he could not even purchase the correct ingredients to make his product at that price.